RC Airplane World flight school

 Motor battery pack

-Modern electric rc airplanes almost always get their receiver power from the motor battery pack, via the ESC.
+Modern electric rc airplanes almost always get their receiver and servo power from the motor battery pack, via the ESC (electronic speed controller).

-If you've bought an RTF rc airplane, the pack will be included and you should have a charger for it in the box also.
+If you've bought an RTF rc airplane the pack will be included and you should have a charger for it in the box also.
 If a charger didn't come with the plane, you'll need to buy one and, again, be 100% certain that the charger is compatible with the pack.
-This is especially important for li-po (lithium polymer) motor battery packs which can only be charged with a li-po charger, not one that's meant for NiCDs or NiMH cells.
+This is especially important for li-po (lithium polymer) motor battery packs which can only be charged with a li-po charger, not one that's only meant for NiCDs or NiMH cells.
+There's a serious fire risk by using an incompatible charger.

 NiMH & Li-Po motor battery pack